 Canoe journeys, apparently some are shorter than others.
-What’s for certain is that the Puyallup Tribal Canoe family and the Water Warriors were not going to pass this opportunity.
+What’s for certain is that the Puyallup Canoe family and the Water Warriors couldn’t pass this opportunity up.
 The attention of the people of Tacoma and surrounding area turned toward the Tacoma Waterfront this Saturday for The Festival of Sail.
-The plan: Inform them about the proposed Fracked Gas facility and its dangers.
 Onlookers in their thousands came to this three-day event to gawk at the splendor of the wood marvels.
+The plan: Inform as many visitors as possible about the proposed Fracked Gas facility and its dangers.

 The main attraction, though, is the ships themselves.
 With their sails open, the tall ships evoke romantic images of a bygone era to many of the visitors.

 To the people of the local Puyallup tribe, however, the sight of these ships in their traditional estuary evoked genetic memories of colonization and the brutality that followed.
 This was the perfect opportunity to stand against the continued genocide of their people and violation of their treaty rights and traditional lands.